Experimentally accessible witnesses of many-body localisation: Measurements considered feasible

 \textbf{Time-of-flight}: The time-of-flight (ToF) measurement extracts position-averaged momentum information of the form

 where $\{r_j\}$ are the positions of the lattice sites, $\hat{w}_0$ reflects the Wannier functions in momentum space, and $c>0$ is a constant derived from the mass of the particles and the lattice constant.
+This measurement was used in Ref.\,\cite{BlochMBL} to determine the imbalance -- a measure of localization.

-The main goal of this work is to identify key quantities that indicate that the system indeed is many-body localised based on measurement information extracted using these two techniques.
-Here, we want to show both that the system is localised and that it is interacting.
+The main goal of this work is to identify key quantities that indicate that the system indeed is many-body localized based on measurement information extracted using these two techniques.
+Here, we want to show both that the system is localized and that it is interacting.
 Thus, we also want to convincingly detect the difference between an MBL system and a non-interacting Anderson insulator.
 In order to approach this task, we will look at the time evolution of an initial state that is particularly easy to prepare experimentally relying on optical super-lattices \cite{BlochMBL,Trotzky_etal12}, namely an alternating pattern of the form

 This initial product state will, during time evolution, build up entanglement and become correlated \cite{Prosen_localisation,Pollmann_unbounded}.
 Naturally, this is far from being the only choice for an initial state and alterations in this pattern and correspondingly locally changing particle and hole densities would surely be insightful, specifically since a modulation of the density already points towards interactions in the MBL phase being significant.
 In this work, we put emphasis on measurements although preparation procedures as the above mentioned density variations are an interesting problem in its own right.
 However, as we will demonstrate, the above defined initial state already captures the colourful phenomenology of MBL in all of its salient aspects.